synopse/mORMot2/README.md

 The main refactoring points tried to better follow SOLID principles:
  - Switch to Semantic Versioning - see https://semver.org
- - Separate main big units (`SynCommons.pas`, `mORMot.pas`) into smaller scope-refined units;
+ - Split main big units (`SynCommons.pas`, `mORMot.pas`) into smaller scope-refined units;
- - All unit names changed, to avoid collision between versions;
+ - OS- or compiler- specific code separated to ease evolution;
+ - Rename confusing types (e.g. `TSQLRecord` into `TOrm`, `TSQLRest` into `TRest`...);
- - Favor composition over inheritance (e.g. TSQLRest class split into proper REST/ORM/SOA classes);
+ - Favor composition over inheritance (e.g. `TRest` class split into proper REST/ORM/SOA classes - and folders);
  - Rewrite some code to avoid internal errors on Delphi (e.g. untyped const/var changed into pointers);
+ - Tools to leverage MicroServices coding and administration;
  - Add MVC support for SOA rich clients on Delphi VCL and Lazarus LCL;
- - Introduce high-level non-visual TComponent version of our classes for a more RAD approach.
+ - Introduce high-level non-visual `TComponent` version of our classes for a more RAD approach.

 We therefore created a whole new project and repository, since switching to version 2 induced some backward uncompatible changes.
-New unit names were used, to avoid unexpected issues during migration, or if 1.18 is to remain installed for a compatibility project.
+New unit names were used, to avoid unexpected collision issues during migration, or if 1.18 is to remain installed for a compatibility project.

 (See below if you are upgrading from 1.18 branch)

 ## Presentation

-Synopse *mORMot* is an Open Source Client-Server ORM SOA MVC framework for Delphi 7 up to Delphi 10.3 Rio and FPC, targeting Windows/Linux for servers, and any platform for clients (including mobile or AJAX).
+Synopse *mORMot* is an Open Source Client-Server ORM SOA MVC framework for Delphi 7 up to Delphi 10.4 Sydney and FPC 3.2/trunk, targeting Windows/Linux for servers, and any platform for clients (including mobile or AJAX).

 The main features of *mORMot* are therefore: